London Air Travel » British Airways » British Airways Fleet Plans »

 In 2018, BA began refurbishing its Gatwick based Boeing 777s, principally to increase seating in World Traveller from 9 to 10 abreast, but also to reduce the size of Club World and increase the size of World Traveller Plus.
 Please see here for images of the refurbished aircraft.
 Whilst there were reservations about this move, it has been considered a financial and operational success.

-As at December 2018, six three class Gatwick Boeing 777-200 aircraft (registrations G-VIIO, G-VIIP, G-VIIR, G-VIIT, G-VIIU & G-VIIX) have been refurbished.
+As at November 2019, ten three class Gatwick Boeing 777-200 aircraft (registrations G-VIIO, G-VIIP, G-VIIR, G-VIIT, G-VIIU, G-VIIX, G-YMMB, G-YMMC, G-YMMD and G-YMMF) have been refurbished as have three four class aircraft (G-VIIV, G-VIIW, G-VIIY).
 BA is expected to complete the Gatwick refurbishment this year.

 Please see here for details of the routes on which refurbished aircraft operate on.